ericlewisX/sqlzoo/README.md

 # sqlzoo
-This repo is for practicing using sqlzoo.
+This repo is for practicing SQL using sqlzoo.

 The solutions to the quizzes are located in here.